 Here’s another free tool that’s perfect for new users, Draw.io, the simplest way for Confluence teams to collaborate using diagrams.
 One of the more noteworthy usages of draw.io is the capacity to work in layers while creating your diagrams.
 Layers render a big boost of flexibility by enabling you to switch between several views of your diagram

 PowerDesigner is known to be the best when it comes to complex data.
-PowerDesigner is one of the best industry-leading data modeling tools.
-It showcases a model-driven approach to empower business.
+PowerDesigner is one of the best industry-leading data modelling tools.
+It showcases a model-driven approach to empowering businesses.
 It allows companies to manipulate, analyze and visualize metadata for effective enterprise information architecture.

-PowerDesigner blends different data modeling techniques to bring business analysis together with formal database design solutions.
+PowerDesigner blends different data modelling techniques to bring business analysis together with formal database design solutions.
 It works with more than sixty relational database management systems.

-Data modeling is crucial to any business’ growth strategy.
-The best data modeling tools initiate manageable database schema design and a contemporary iterative approach.
+Data modelling is crucial to any business’ growth strategy.
+The best data modelling tools initiate manageable database schema design and a contemporary iterative approach.
 These tools facilitate organizations to process and analyze emerging types of data and future-proof their apps.

-A: The cloud-based data modeler and database administration tool, SQL Database Modeler allows you to effortlessly design databases with the help of your web browser.
+Ans: The cloud-based data modeller and database administration tool, SQL Database Modeler allows you to effortlessly design databases with the help of your web browser.
 You don’t have to install or configure any database drivers or tools.

 - Hierarchical Technique